 Similar images of Greek and Roman gods adorned the walls and ceilings.
 Wicked as Sodom and Gomorrah.
 For the first time since entering the dazzling hotel, she experienced a tinge of discomfit.
-She wandered to the bedchamber’s entrance.
+Though very luxurious, the chamber’s blatant carnality embarrassed her.

 Charles finished speaking to the remaining attendant and passed the young man a coin.

 “Of course, sir.
 Right away.”
 The porter smiled widely and stepped into the corridor.
 He hesitated, staring at the luggage piled about the entrance.
-“Do you wish me to have a maid sent to unpack?”
+“Do you wish me to have a maid sent up to unpack your bags?”

-Charles shook his head.
-A strand of midnight hair fell across his forehead.
-“No, we’re only here two nights.
+Charles shook his head, a strand of midnight hair falling across his forehead.
+“Non, we’re only staying two nights.
 We sail the day after tomorrow.
-I’m sure my wife and I can manage.”
+I’m confident my wife and I can manage.”

 He turned to wink at Angelina.

-She grinned.
+She grinned in return.
 Incorrigible rogue.
 But he was her rogue.

 He closed the door before crossing to her in several elongated strides.
 Sweeping her into his arms, he nuzzled her neck.

 She adored how she fit beneath his chin.
-At five feet eight inches, she stood taller than most woman of her acquaintance.
+At five feet eight inches, she stood taller than most women of her acquaintance.
 Yet, within Charles’s embrace, she felt dainty and feminine.

 Angelina laughed huskily.
 “My goodness, why all the roses?”

 “For you mon ange rose.
-I wasn’t able to fill the room with angels, but roses, that I could arrange.
-I’ve imagined you naked, lying on a bed scattered with rose petals.”
+I wasn’t able to fill the room with angels, but roses?
+That I could arrange.
+I’ve imagined you naked, lying on a bed scattered with rose petals for weeks.”

 My, I’ve become scandalous since meeting Charles.

-He stepped away, and unbuttoned his cutaway coat.
+He stepped away and unbuttoned his cutaway coat.
 The gleam in his eye caused her pulse to do all manner of odd things.
-Surely he didn’t intend to . . .
+Good Lord, he didn’t intend to—

+She glanced at the window, searching the sky.
+Enshrouded in a smoky violet-gray, dusk had scarcely fallen.
 Making love was most improper during the daytime.
 Wasn’t it?
-She glanced to the window, searching the sky.
-Enshrouded in a smoky violet-gray, dusk had scarcely fallen.